arpansahoo/vdj/README.md

   - Make sure GNU parallel is installed
 - Run `python t3_set_task_items.py`
   - Edit the path at the top of the file to match the results folder generated from the previous step
   - Note the array setting printed out.
-You will need to put this setting into the next slurm config file, `t3_Run_VDJ.sh`
+You will need to put this setting into the next slurm config file, `t3_Run_VDJ.sh` (the instruction says
+    "need to change array=0-numjobs depending on console output from t3_set_task_items.py").
 - Run `sbatch t3_RunVDJ.sh`
   - The t3 module has multiple tasks, but most importantly, it finds the matching V/D/J/CDR3 sequence for each read
   - Edit the file paths in this script